atmelino/SDM/README.md

 sudo chmod 755 /mnt/data

-If you have problems, it helps to look a tt he error log at /var/log/apache2/error.log
+If you have problems, it helps to look at the error log at /var/log/apache2/error.log

 if you prefer a graphical editor in superuser mode:
 SUDO_EDITOR="gedit -w" sudoedit /etc/apache2/sites-available/000-default.conf